sosterberg/market-making-game/README.md

 ## Instructions

 ### Placing orders
 Placing an order is done by specifying `<b(uy)/s(ell)>@<price>`.
-A buy and a sell order can be simulataneously placed by separating the instruction with a comma.
-Whitepaces are trimmed.
+A buy and a sell order can be simultaneously placed by separating the instruction with a comma.
+Whitespaces are trimmed.

 ---